-Luxe to end door-to-door valet service in San Francisco, will launch “new service” this summer
+Luxe to end door-to-door valet service, will launch “new service” this summer

 Crunch Report | Instagram Grows To 700M Users

 Luxe started as a company that promised to make parking in busy cities less awful with an app that summoned blue-jacketed, scooter-carrying valets to your location to whisk your car away until you needed it back.
-It seems they’re moving away from that initial vision — at least in San Francisco.
+It seems they’re pivoting away from that initial vision.

-SF users began receiving emails like the one below this afternoon, promising “a new service” by summer of this year:
+Users began receiving emails like the one below this afternoon, promising “a new service” by summer of this year:

 We started Luxe four years ago to tackle the problem of scarce parking in urban centers — while also helping to build the city of the future.
 Along the way, we’ve saved our customers countless hours and we’re very grateful to have helped you reclaim some of your valuable time to focus on the important things in life while we took care of your car.